braindoorg/s3-glue-redshift-guide/README.md

 ## S3

 S3 will be used as the primary data store for data to be processed and uploaded to Redshift.
-It will also be used to store permenant scripts and temporary files created by Glue.
+It will also be used to store permanent scripts and temporary files created by Glue.

 Setup Instructions: